dandavison/dandavison.github.io/pages/classical-mechanics.md

 $$\frac{d}{dt}\bigg(r(t)\rhat(t)\bigg) = \dot r(t) \rhat(t) + r(t)\frac{d \rhat(t)}{dt}$$

-OK so there's quite a few $r$s and it's important at this stage not to get lost in the symbols.
+There's quite a few $r$s there and it's important at this stage not to get lost in the symbols.
 We know that the answer (velocity) is a vector.
 That means we can write it as a bunch of things added together, where each thing is a number times some unit vector.
 And we're using polar coordinates, so the unit vectors